Kajiih/rl_ai2thor/readme.md

     - [] Update docstrings and documentation
     - [] Make gridsize and moveMagnitude paramters coherent (for `MoveAhead`-type actions)
     - [] Make the whole framework split-aware ('train', 'test' splits, ...)
+    - [] Add some non-navigation mode?
+Where the agent can teleport while pointing at where it wants to go

   - [] ManipulaTHOR env
   - [] RoboTHOR env